staxmanade/GitRebaseReflogFixSample/README.md

 # I just ran a rebase and messed up bad.
-How can I un-do it?
+How can I un-do it and start-over?

-This page describes a set of steps to create a git repository and simulate what happens if you `git rebase`d and got yourself into a bad state.
+This page describes a set of steps to create a git repository and simulate what happens if you `git rebase`ed and got yourself into a bad state.
 Then an approach to un-do the bad rebase and start the rebase over.

 The sample command line snippets below are written in powershell, but the steps could easily be translated to anything.